 Giving your wooden floors a refresh is a good way to give your home a new look.
 Sand your natural wood floor and apply a new coat of varnish.
 If they’re stained, apply wood stain in the same color.
 There are plenty of videos online that can guide you through the process of sanding and varnishing your floors, but if you deem the task to be beyond your capabilities, painting your floors or using peel-and-stick tiles in some areas can go a long way in giving your home a needed upgrade.

 Finally, the fun stuff.
 Knocking stuff down isn’t as expensive as building, but you can still save a lot of money if you do it yourself.
 Be cautioned, though: the process can be risky depending on what you plan to demo.
 Experts caution to stay away from doing demo on interior spaces unless you’ve done it before so you don’t knock down a load-bearing wall or mess with any wiring or plumbing.
 Outdoor spaces like a deck or porch should be simple enough for a novice to handle.
 So grab a mallet and some protective eyewear and get ready to rumble!

 5. Rejuvenate your bathroom

-Redoing a bathroom is one of the more popular DIY home renovations, but the level of difficulty of a full remodel is much higher than DIY level.
+Redoing a bathroom is one of the more popular DIY home renovations.
+But the level of difficulty of a full remodel is much higher than DIY level.
 There’s no need to shell out the cash for a full renovation when you can upgrade a few minor details yourself and give your bathroom a new, refreshing look.
 Try upgrading the hardware and fixtures in the bathrooms, but keep it simple.
 Minor home upgrades like new cabinet pulls are as easy to install as 1-2-3.
-Replacing shower doors and showerheads and adding storage shelves can give your bathroom new life without spending the thousands of dollars you would if you went with a renovation.
+Replacing shower doors and showerheads and adding storage shelves can give your bathroom new life.
+Minus spending the thousands of dollars you would if you went with a renovation.

 Totally not a DIYer?